CKs-Technology-News/PrivacyTools/README.md

 - [Insta Feed](https://github.com/falzm/instafeed) – Generate a RSS-Feed from an Instagram user's posts via camera picture.
 - [ratt](https://sr.ht/~ghost08/ratt/) – A tool for converting websites to RSS/Atom feeds.
 It uses config files which define the extraction of the feed data by using css selectors, or Lua script.
 - [rss-bridge](https://github.com/RSS-Bridge/rss-bridge) – The RSS feed for websites missing it.
-- [Rss2email](https://github.com/rss2email/rss2email) – Forward RSS feeds to your email address.
+- [RSS-2-eMail](https://github.com/rss2email/rss2email) – Forward RSS feeds to your email address.
+- [RSS Please](https://github.com/wezm/rsspls) – Generate RSS feeds from websites with RSS Please.

 ## [Recipes](#recipes)